 2019 has been a year of travel for me.
 I am not complaining.
 From Asia to Europe to North America, the journey has been beautiful so far.
 And it has not ended yet.
 Last week, I was in LA for work, and I saved the day to explore the city.
 LA is vast and you certainly can not finish it exploring in a day.
-There are a lot of things to do in a day in Los Angeles.
+There are a lot of things to do in one day in Los Angeles.

 In my opinion, the west coast is beautiful!
 The Pacific Ocean has clear white water which is always a treat to eyes and soothing for the soul.
 And it’s cold – very cold!
 It would be a good idea to have an elaborated itinerary to explore it!
 I have been to California a lot of times now, but LA is my favourite place – after Austin, of course!